Cagot: Work

 The neighborhood of Bozate in the town of Arizkun is a former ghetto of Navarrese Agotes, and is home to the Museo Etnográfico de los Agotes (Ethnographic Museum of the Agotes).

 Cagots were prohibited from selling food or wine, touching food in the market, working with livestock, or entering mills.
 The Cagots were often restricted to craft trades including those of carpenter, mason, woodcutter, wood carver, cooper, butcher, and rope-maker.
 They were also often employed as musicians in Navarre.
 Cagots who were involved in masonry and carpentry were often contracted to construct major public buildings, such as churches, an example being the Protestant temple of Pau.
 Due to association with woodworking crafts, Cagots often worked as the operators of instruments of torture and execution, as well as making the instruments themselves.
 Such professions may have perpetuated their social ostracisation.

 Cagot women were often midwives until the 15th century.
 Due to social exclusion, in France the Cagots were exempt from taxation until the 18th century.
 By the 19th century these restrictions seem to have been lifted, but the trades continued to be practiced by Cagots, along with other trades such as weaving and blacksmithing.
 Because the main identifying mark of the Cagots was the restriction of their trades to a few small options, their segregation has been compared to the caste system in India, with the Cagots being compared to the Dalits.
+More recently the treatment of the Cagots including the restriction to similar trades has drawn comparisons with the Burakumin of Japan.